marmelab/coPostgresQuery/README.md

 });
 ```

-And of course since the queries functions return query object, they can be yielded.
+Since the queries functions return query object, they can be yielded.

 ```js
 const selectOneUserById = selectOne({ table: 'user' });